 - Major Completion of the following courses with a grade of B or better:

 |STATISTICS FOR BUSINESS AND ECONOMICS I|

 |RESEARCH DESIGN AND STATISTICAL ANALYSIS IN PSYCHOLOGY I|

 Applicants must submit the following documents in one packet postmarked by January 15:

 - Official transcripts that include course work taken through the spring term preceding application to the program.

-- During the second term of the senior year, student must also complete a graduate application with the University Admissions Office to be officially admitted to the graduate program.
+- During the second term of the senior year, student must also complete a graduate application with the Admissions Office to be officially admitted to the graduate program.